dokidokikoi/hermes/README.md

 ### 🔁 Local Game Library Integration
 - Automatically save scraped metadata into your game directory
 - Import existing metadata from game folders
+- No rename or delete behavior

 ### 🔍 Search Functionality
 Search across supported sites and your local database.